Guides / Building Search UI / Going further

 });

 The main UI component of a search experience is a search box.
-It’s usually your users’ entry point to discover the content of the app.
+It’s often how users discover content in your app.

 1